Guidelines regarding tuition fees

-If the student is subject to a change of fee status, from liable to pay tuition fees in Sweden to fee exempt, the student is entitled to refund for the part of the studies that the student is not liable for payment (see section 5).
+If the student is subject to a change of fee status, from fee-paying to fee-exempt, the student is entitled to a refund of paid tuition fees related to future studies for which the student is no longer liable for payment (see section 5).

 If the admission process to the programme or freestanding course is interrupted due to the fact that a residence permit is not granted, the student has the right to have the paid tuition fee refunded.

-A student who is conditionally admitted when applying for studies, and who still does not meet the admission conditions at the beginning of the semester will not be able to start studies.
-This student is entitled to have the tuition fee paid refunded.
+A student who is conditionally admitted when applying for studies, and who still does not meet the admission conditions at the beginning of the semester will not be permitted to start studies and is entitled to have the paid tuition fee refunded.

 Deferment of studies

 A student who is granted deferment of studies is entitled to have the paid tuition fee refunded if the student does not begin his/her programme as planned.

-A student who applies for early drop-out (no later than three weeks after the official start of the programme or freestanding course) is entitled to have the tuition fee paid refunded, regardless of the reason for the drop-out.
+A student who applies for early drop-out (no later than three weeks after the official start of the programme or freestanding course) is entitled to have the paid tuition fee refunded, regardless of the reason for the drop-out.

 Not meeting the conditions for the next semester in a programme

 If the student does not meet the requirements to continue studies within the programme and chooses to apply for drop-out, the student is entitled to the refund of paid tuition fee for the courses the student is not eligible to register for.

 Transfer of credits

-A student who takes a programme at the University of Skövde and has the transfer of credits from previous university studies accepted as a part of the studies at the University of Skövde is entitled to have amount of the tuition fee paid equivalent to the transferred credits in connection with the last installment.
+A student who enrols in a programme at the University of Skövde and has the transfer of credits from previous university studies accepted as a part of the studies within the programme at the University of Skövde, is entitled to have the amount of the tuition fee paid reduced with the equivalent to the transferred credits in connection with the last installment.
 A special fee for processing the credit transfer will be charged, in addition to the administrative fee of 8000 SEK.

 Other special reasons

 The refund of tuition fee can even be made for other special reasons which prevent the student from participating in the studies.
-Other special reasons can be serious illness, death in the immediate family or other similar situations beyond the student’s control.
+When applying for refund due to other special reasons, the reasons must be supported by, for example, a medical certificate or similar.

-The decision to expel a student who has not paid the tuition fee and a decision not to grant a study break or deferment of studies may be appealed to the Higher Education Appeals Board (Överklagandenämnden för Högskolan).
+The decision to suspend a student who has not paid the tuition fee and a decision to decline an approved study break or deferment of studies may be appealed to the Higher Education Appeals Board (Överklagandenämnden för Högskolan).
 Other decisions mentioned in these guidelines may not be appealed.

 8. Entry into force